simonduq/simonduq.github.io/_includes/profile.md

 This profile has results for the following setups:

+[//]: # Build a table with one row per protocol, one column per testbed,
+[//]: # and each cell showing all setups with results for this profile.

 |  | {% for testbed in site.testbeds %} [{{testbed.name}}](/testbeds/{{testbed.uid}}) | {% endfor %}
 | --- | {% for setup in site.setups %} --- | {% endfor %}
 {%- for protocol in site.protocols %}